EliasMo/HybridAD/README.md

-This project shows enterprise on preme management - the hybrid section will be out in part 2
+This project shows enterprise on prem management - the hybrid section will be out in part 2